As you know, moving abroad is both an exciting and daunting experience.

 Dr. Medina teaches parents nature versus nurture, the effects of television on a baby's development, when to praise your children and one of the ways to help your children get into their university of choice, just to name some of the many lessons.

 The book also looks into how to set up classrooms to help a child's learning.
-We invite you to learn more about innovative learning environments by clicking here.

 Books to Read With Your Children About Starting School